Inside The Lab

 Confidentiality is foundational to this work.

-Confidentiality boundaries are clearly established with sponsors and participants at the outset in a written coaching agreement and upheld throughout the engagement.
+Confidentiality boundaries are clearly established with sponsors and clients at the outset in a written, signed coaching agreement and upheld throughout and after the engagement.

 The Leadership Capacity Lab™ addresses the breakdowns that emerge between training and sustained performance.
 It is designed for organizations experiencing strain such as: